Musée Grévin tickets & tours | Price comparison

 accessibility

-The museum is wheelchair accessible, with access in place since the 2001 renovation.
-Strollers are accepted and baby changing tables are available.
-Visitors under 15 must be accompanied by an adult.
+Musée Grévin has wheelchair access, available since the 2001 renovation.
+Strollers are accepted, and changing tables are available.
+Visitors under 15 need an accompanying adult.

 website